 Non-employee directors are also granted deferred stock units ("DSUs"), or comparable equity-based awards, each year at the time of the annual meeting of stockholders.
 The number of DSUs granted is determined by dividing the dollar value of the grant by the closing price of Redwood's common stock on the NYSE on the day of grant (and rounding to the nearest whole share amount).
-In May 2023, non-employee directors received an annual DSU award valued at \$125,000.
+In May 2024, non-employee directors received an annual DSU award with a grant date value of \$125,000.

-On the 2024 Annual Meeting date, non-employee directors who are re-elected will receive an annual grant of vested DSUs for the May 2024 to May 2025 annual period determined by dividing \$125,000 by the closing price of Redwood's common stock on the meeting date.
+On the 2025 Annual Meeting date, non-employee directors who are re-elected will receive an annual grant of vested DSUs for the May 2025 to May 2026 annual period determined by dividing \$130,000 by the closing price of Redwood's common stock on the meeting date.
 Non-employee directors may also be granted equity-based awards upon their initial election to the Board.
 These initial and annual DSU grants are fully vested upon grant, and they are generally subject to a mandatory three-year holding period.
 Dividend equivalent rights on DSUs are generally paid in cash to directors on each dividend distribution date.